Wealth inequality in the United States: Racial disparities

 Author Lilian Singh wrote on why the perceptions about black life created by media are misleading in the American Prospect article "Black Wealth On TV: Realities Don't Match Perceptions":

 Black programming features TV shows that collectively create false perceptions of wealth for African-American families.
 The images displayed are in stark contrast to the economic conditions the average black family is battling each day.

 According to an article by the Pew Research Center, the median wealth of non-Hispanic black households fell nearly 38% from 2010 to 2013.
 During that time, the median wealth of those households fell from $16,600 to $13,700.
-The median wealth of Hispanic families fell 14.3% as well, from $16,000 to $14,000.
+The median wealth of Hispanic families fell by 14.3%, from $16,000 to $14,000.
 Despite the median net worth of all households in the United States decreasing with time, as of 2013, white households had a median net worth of $141,900 while black house households had a median net worth of just $11,000.
 Hispanic households had a median net worth of just $13,700 over that time as well.

 In 2023, the Federal Reserve Board published median and mean family wealth statistics for 2022, based on a nationwide survey of 4,602 families.
 The average white family's median net worth was $285,000.
-Hispanic families had a median net worth of $61,600, and for black families, this figure was $44,900.
+Hispanic families had a median net worth of $61,600, and black families had a median net worth of $44,900.
 Although black families had the lowest median net worth of all racial groups, they experienced the greatest percent increase in net worth from 2019 to 2022, at 60 percent.
-For the first time, the survey calculated net worth for Asian families separately (Asian families had previously been grouped into an "other" category along with Native American, Pacific Islander, and multiracial families).
+For the first time, the survey calculated net worth for Asian families separately (they had previously been grouped into an "other" category with Native American, Pacific Islander, and multiracial families).
 Asian families had the highest median net worth, at $536,000.